Terms and conditions

 Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage.
 Information in digital markers may be used for the purpose of web analytics to remember your online interactions with PWGSC's website.

-PWGSC uses Analog to improve its web site.
-When your computer requests a PWGSC Web page, our institution collects the following types of information for Web analytics:
+PWGSC uses Piwik to improve its web site and the information collected is disclosed and stored on a PWGSC controlled server and is not shared with an external third party service provider.
+When your computer requests a PWGSC Web page, our institution collects the following types of information that helps us to understand user trends:

 - the originating IP address